Meet our cheeky chimps!

 Zombi’s juvenile daughter, Zuri was born on 21 August 2012 and is the first Chimpanzee infant ever to be born at Monarto Safari Park!
 Although still a youngster, Zuri has developed a fantastic personality – she’s very confident and can often be seen tearing around the exhibit initiating games.
 She’s very playful with the other chimps, visitors and zoo keepers.
 She enjoys games of chasey, tag, play fighting and being tickled – she has a huge smile and a great laugh!
 Her favourite treats are grapes and banana, but she also eats her greens!
 Zuri enjoys watching the other chimps using the enrichment items and will then try and copy their tool use – this skill takes time to master!
 She is a wonderful big sister to little brother Enzi, who was born on 19 October 2015.

-Enzi is a curious and adventurous little chimp who loves playing with his big sister and the newest addition to our troop, Hope.
+Enzi is a curious and adventurous little chimp who loves playing with his sisters and one of the newer addition to the troop, Hope.
 Hope was born to first-time mum Hannah in February 2019 and was named by world-renowned primatologist Dr. Jane Goodall.
-You can find little Hope clinging tightly to her mum and learning new behaviours from the other chimps around her.
+Hannah is a very playful mum and Hope is incredibly adventurous which keepers say makes for a very entertaining and interesting combination.

 Tsotsi, Sandali, Boyd and Gombe are the males in the Monarto Safari Park troop with Tsotsi holding the position of alpha male.
 The boys are more vocal and boisterous than their female counterparts, often displaying their male prowess to each other and the girls!
 The boys love their food, enjoy enrichment items and above all will spend hours grooming each other and taking turns heading the morning patrol around their habitat.